jakegornall/MeatFestAdminEditingSuite/README.md

 # Meat Fest Admin Editing Suite
 **A desktop application for editing the Meat Fest website remotely.
 Runs on Node.js and Electron.**
+**This is basically using the Electron quick-start-app as a template.**

 ## To Use